-Power calculations with insights from our pilot experiment (see Section 2.3) and additional design-specific pilot data under the money donation scheme determined a desirable sample size of 9,000 subjects.
-The goal was to be able to identify differences in mean donations of about \$3.5 (equivalent to roughly 4% of the endowment) between two treatments with at least 80% power and a 5% significance level.
-The recruitment of participants from MTurk was administered via CloudResearch (formerly TurkPrime; see Litman et al., 2017; Litman and Robinson, 2020) which allowed us to make use of their data quality features.
+(equivalent to roughly 4% of the endowment) between two treatments with at least 80% power and a 5% significance level.14 The recruitment of participants from MTurk was administered via CloudResearch (formerly TurkPrime; see Litman et al., 2017; Litman and Robinson, 2020) which allowed us to make use of their data quality features.
 In particular, we blocked suspicious geocode locations and duplicate IPs within sessions, and required MTurk workers to have at least a 90% approval rating and 100 previous HITs completed.
 Furthermore, we excluded individuals who had participated in our pilot experiment or were part of the additional pilot data.
 The experiment and the analysis plan were pre-registered on aspredicted.org (see Appendix A.1 or https://aspredicted.org/847_4CC).
+Ethical approval was obtained from the ethics board at the University of Innsbruck (82/2021).

 We ran seven experimental sessions from April 20 until May 23, 2022, at which point 8,987 participants had completed the experiment.
 To create our final sample we apply three pre-registered exclusion criteria.
 First, we drop additional 3,077 observations for failing to complete the experiment.
-Of these, 2,672 dropped out before treatment assignment.
-Second, we exclude 85 complete observations for indicating an MTurk ID that was not listed has having worked on the HIT by MTurk.
+Of these, 2,672 dropped out before treatment assignment (i.e., before being confronted with the donation ask).15 Second, we exclude 85 complete observations for indicating an MTurk ID that was not listed has having worked on the HIT by MTurk.
 Since we recognized some common mistakes in entering the MTurk ID (e.g., including a space or a colon at the beginning), we automatically removed those extra characters before validating the observations.
 Third, we drop 229 additional complete observations with duplicate MTurk IDs that do not satisfy the exception requirements (being the first observation with this ID that has been assigned to a treatment and completing the experiment during a time window that does not overlap with any other observation sharing the same ID).
 This leaves us with a sample of 8,673 participants.

-11With the realized sample sizes and standard deviations shown in Table 2, the ex-post minimum detectable effect size (with 80% power and a 5% significance level) is also at most about \$3.5 for the relevant separate pairwise comparisons between treatments.
+$^{^{14}}$ With the realized sample sizes and standard deviations shown in Table 2, the ex-post minimum detectable effect size (with 80% power and a 5% significance level) is also at most about \$3.5 for the relevant separate pairwise comparisons between treatments.